 Follow us here and send us your ideas for the next data blending challenge you’d like to see at firstname.lastname@example.org.

-In today’s challenge we’re going to blend data on a SAP system that is accessed in two ways.
+Today’s challenge: blend data on a SAP system that is accessed in two ways

 - The legacy way - via the JDBC driver of the database, SAP HANA for example, and